CMEONE/harker-ms-bell-server/docs/README.md

 # Welcome
-Welcome to the documentation website for the [Harker Bell Schedule](https://bell.harker.org).
-Here you'll find guides about using our [public API](api.html), [Google Assistant service](assistant.html), and more.
+Welcome to the documentation website for the [Harker MS Bell Schedule](https://msbell.harker.xyz).
+Here you'll find guides about using our [public API](api.html), and more.

 ## Supported Browsers